tryandromeda/website/static/content/docs/configuration.md

 Andromeda supports comprehensive configuration through configuration files in JSON, TOML, or YAML format.
-This guide covers all available configuration options and how to use them.
+This guide covers all available configuration options including new features like cron scheduling, cache storage, and enhanced console styling.

 ## Configuration Files